 The lineup is notable for its diverse nature.
 It features three women and one black male.

 Paul Broadie II, Connecticut State College and University System—Housatonic Community College president; Divina Grossman, University of St. Augustine for Health Sciences president and chief academic officer; Lenore Rodicio, MDC executive vice president and provost and Reagan Romali, Long City Beach College president and Long Beach Community College District superintendent will meet with the College’s Board of Trustees on July 22 and 23 for in-person interviews.
 A new president is expected to be announced on July 24.

 They were selected based on their leadership qualities, unique management styles, past achievements and, more importantly—future vision for the College.

-Beverly Moore-Garcia, former Kendall and West Campus president; Frank Lamas, the Vice President for Student Affairs and Enrollment at California State University, Fresno; and Carlos Turner Cortez, the President of San Diego Continuing Education were not selected.
+Beverly Moore-Garcia, former Kendall and West Campus president and Carlos Turner Cortez, the President of San Diego Continuing Education were not selected.
+Frank Lamas, the Vice President for Student Affairs and Enrollment at California State University, Fresno, withdrew from the search after his interview.